ClaudiaCarpenter/maker-recipes/max-bread.md

 #### 1) Wet Ingredients

-*Prep: preheat bottom oven on Proof setting, and find a large glass bowl or plastic food container plus a wooden spoon (without a hole in handle).*
+*Prep: preheat one oven on Proof setting, and find a large glass bowl or plastic food container plus a wooden spoon (without a hole in handle).*

 - 454g (16oz) water (hot from the tap)
 - 1.5t salt (heaping teaspoon)